-Violation of a PFA Order can result in a variety of sanctions, including the possibility of incarceration.
+An offender who violates a PFA order can be arrested and charged with a crime called indirect criminal contempt, which can result in a variety of sanctions, including the possibility of incarceration.
 In the event of changed circumstances while the PFA Order is in effect, either party can petition for modification of the existing Order.

 The Protection of Victims of Sexual Violence or Intimidation (PSVI) Act provides victims of sexual violence or intimidation an avenue for protection when the offender is not an intimate partner or family member.
 The definition of “sexual violence” includes criminalized sexual offense, sexual abuse of children, corruptions of minors, and unlawful contact with a minor.
 “Intimidation” is defined as either harassment or stalking.

 Obtaining and enforcing PSVI orders involve a procedure similar to a PFA action.
 If after a final hearing the petitioner proves there is a continued risk of harm, the Court will issue a “no contact” order which can remain in effect for up to three years.

 Our Family Law attorneys that specialize PFA’s include: